|"A GARDEN IS ALWAYS GROWING AND TEACHING US ABOUT LIFE"

 I am a certified member of the ASSOCIATION of PROFESSIONAL LANDSCAPE DESIGNERS, and the OREGON CHAPTER OF APLD and have served on their International Board of Directors as APLD's first webmaster and later as President in 2003.
 I was honored in August of 2008 to be named a Fellow by APLD.
 I have taught in the Landscape Technology Program at PORTLAND COMMUNITY COLLEGE since 1989, and also offer workshops in landscape illustration and design at my Cloudrest studio.
 In 2000 I started a mentoring program with graduates of the Landscape Design and Technology program.
 Barb Simon was my first mentoree, followed by Adriana Berry, Deb Rossi, and Izzy Baptista.
 I invite you to look at their websites as well as many of my other former students, at the APLD website.

 SLIDE-LECTURES ..negotiable plus travel expenses.
 I am available to groups for 1-2 hour lectures on a variety of topics: Japanese, French, English, Japanese, Italian Gardens,or (my favorite) the Gardens of Siberia!.
 I can also cover Design Process, Plant Composition, Using Art in the Garden....and more.
 Call to discuss.
-LANDSCAPE DESIGN AND SKETCHING WORKSHOPS..to be held at my Cloudrest Studio.
+LANDSCAPE DESIGN AND SKETCHING WORKSHOPS..to be held at my Cloudrest Studio or on the campus of PCC, Rock Creek.
 Subjects covering Quick Sketching, Color Sketching, Sketch Journals,Perspective, and Design Practicums.....Look for announcements or call me at (503) 628-2552 / email me to add your name to the rosters!
 Small class sizes and individual attention.

 WHAT IS A GARDEN ?